johnsamuelwrites/DataMining/en/Project/project.md

 ## Goals

--   Implementation of a well-commented [Recommender system](https://en.wikipedia.org/wiki/Recommender_system) in Python
+- Implementation of a well-commented [Recommender system](https://en.wikipedia.org/wiki/Recommender_system) in Python.
+  - Automate image data collection and annotation.
+  - Analyze data to identify trends.
+  - Visualize analysis results effectively.
+  - Build and validate a recommendation system.
+  - Ensure thorough testing of all components.
--   Writing of project report.
+- Present findings in a detailed report.

 The goal of this project is to recommend images based on the preferences